ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 #### 2.4.7.4 Victory at a Price

-Your GM may treat *zero* **degrees** of **victory** as 'victory at a price' and *zero* **degree** of **defeat** as 'defeat with a gift'.
-The 'price' is a cost that the victor pays for obtaining the prize, a 'gift' is something positive the loser takes away.
-Your GM may ignore this option, and simply award you or deny you the **prize**, if they cannot think of a dramatically interesting reason to provide a 'price' or 'gift'.
-Your GM may use **consequences** to represent a 'price' and **benefits** to represent a 'gift', see §2.8.
-Your GM may also decide that the 'price' or 'gift' is represented by the narration.
+Your GM may treat *zero* **degrees** of **victory** as 'victory at a price' and *zero* **degree** of **defeat** as 'defeat with a boon'.
+The 'price' is a cost that the victor pays for obtaining the prize, a 'boon' is something positive the loser takes away.
+Your GM may ignore this option, and simply award you or deny you the **prize**, if they cannot think of a dramatically interesting reason to provide a 'price' or 'boon'.
+Your GM may use **consequences** to represent a 'price' and **benefits** to represent a 'boon', see §2.8.
+Your GM may also decide that the 'price' or 'boon' is represented by the narration.

 * PC one **success** vs. Ath'Zul one **success**, the PC has the higher roll, *zero* **successes** difference, and *zero* **degree** of **victory**: Ath'Zul tries to shake the PCs, his hover bike, weaving in and out of traffic, but the PCs are always on his tail, and catch him at the lights on Bradbury Junction, *by ramming their pursuit car into Ath'Zul's bike, damaging both vehicles*.
 The GM may award a **consequence** (see §2.8) to represent the damage to the PC's car, injuries from the crash, or displeasure from their commander for damaging more police property.